Bear River Massacre

-The Bear River Massacre, or the Engagement on the Bear River, or the Battle of Bear River, or Massacre at Boa Ogoi, took place in present-day Franklin County, Idaho, on January 29, 1863.
-After years of skirmishes and food raids on farms and ranches, the United States Army attacked a Shoshone encampment gathered at the confluence of the Bear River and Battle Creek in what was then southeastern Washington Territory, near the present-day city of Preston.
-Colonel Patrick Edward Connor led a detachment of California Volunteers as part of the Bear River Expedition against Shoshone tribal chief Bear Hunter.
-Hundreds of Shoshone men, women, and children were killed near their lodges; the number of Shoshone victims reported by local settlers was higher than that reported by soldiers.
+The Bear River Massacre was a United States military attack that killed an estimated 250 to 493 children, women, and men at a Shoshone winter encampment on January 29, 1863.
+Some sources describe it as the largest mass murder of Native Americans by the US military, and largest single episode of genocide in US history.
+It took place in present-day Franklin County, Idaho near the present-day city of Preston on January 29, 1863.
+After years of skirmishes and food raids on farms and ranches, and colonial settlers displacing Shoshone from their ancestral lands, the United States Army attacked a large Shoshone community at the confluence of the Bear River and Battle Creek in what was then southeastern Washington Territory.

+Colonel Patrick Edward Connor led a detachment of California Volunteers as part of the Bear River Expedition against Shoshone chief Bear Hunter.
+Around 250 to 400 Northern Shoshone children and adults were killed near their homes, and 21 US soldiers died.
+The event is also known as the Engagement on the Bear River, the Battle of Bear River, and Massacre at Boa Ogoi.

 Early history and causes

 Cache Valley, originally called Seuhubeogoi (Shoshone for "Willow Valley"), was the traditional hunting ground for the Northwestern Shoshone.
-They gathered grain and grass seeds there, as well as fished for trout and hunted small game such as ground squirrel and woodchuck; and large game including buffalo, deer, and elk.
+They gathered grain and grass seeds there, fished for trout, and hunted small game such as ground squirrel and woodchuck, and large game including bison, deer, and elk.
 This mountain valley had attracted fur trappers such as Jim Bridger and Jedediah Smith, who visited the region.
-Cache Valley was named for the trappers' practice of leaving stores of furs and goods (i.e., a cache) in the valley as a base for hunting in the surrounding mountain ranges.
+It was named Cache Valley for the trappers' practice of leaving stores of furs and goods (i.e., a cache) in the valley as a base for hunting in the surrounding mountain ranges.

 So impressed were the trappers by the region that they recommended to Brigham Young that he consider the valley as a location for his settlement of Mormon pioneers.
-Instead, Young chose Salt Lake Valley.
-In the long term, Mormon settlers eventually moved to Cache Valley as well.
+Instead, Young chose Salt Lake Valley, but Mormon settlers eventually moved to Cache Valley as well.
 As early as July 31, 1847, a 20-man delegation of Shoshone met with the Mormons to discuss their land claims in northern Utah.
+All of this was over the backdrop of the continent-spanning American Indian Wars and the White settlers' American imperialist views on Manifest destiny, and their resulting genocide of US Native Americans.